Undergraduate study - 2024 entry

 Accreditation

-It is possible to obtain accreditation by the British Psychological Society (BPS), provided that you:
+It may be possible to obtain accreditation by the British Psychological Society (BPS).

 • Cognitive Psychology